acarabott/tabToWindow/safari/TabToWindow/tab-to-window-notes.md

     - can do a manual copy of data to sync...

 - safari background pages can only import modules with the `.js` extension, e.g.
+- keyboard shortcuts are beter handled in javascript, as otherwise cannot change them.

 ```js
 import { COMMAND_NORMAL } from "./shared.js"; // good